top of page

 Thank you for visiting the website of the Judicial Legitimacy Around the World Project.
 We seek to systematically investigate the public's support for norms that have long buttressed the democratic architecture of majority rule in countries around the world.

-This research is funded by the National Science Foundation, and this website is under construction.
+This research is funded by the National Science Foundation, SES-1920977, SES-1920915 & SES-2025927.

 Home: About